leejoonli/code-every-day/log.md

 ## Thoughts

 The assessment test prompts weren't that difficult.
 It was assertions in Python, an API call/tests, and Django/Python serializers and views.
 The API call prompt might have been bugged because my new Error() was being read as null instead of the message I put in.
 The codewars challenge was actually easy but I still have to look up how to do Python syntax.
 Finished writing linked list methods in C#.
 Couldn't get the sort method to work but all the other methods do.
 It's pretty cool writing code in C#.

+# Day 162 (8/9/2022)

+## C#

+Did random reading and initial commit for restarting calculator app.

+## Thoughts

+This will not be a web application but rather a form application using Visual Studio's window form app template.
+Will need to fiddle around with how things will interact with each other and to see if it can be deployed but one step at a time.